 7. This should release the tail and groin into your

 hand.
-Pull the entire groin area downward.
+Pull the entire groin and tail downward.
 The tail and intestines will now

 pull free, and you can let it dangle free with the rest of the entrails.
 See Picture 11.